Frequently Asked Questions

 A Traffic Impact Assessment will be prepared as part of the SSDA, and TOGA will continue engagement with Transport for NSW (TfNSW) to identify and mitigate traffic impacts and seek their endorsement of the proposal.

-Basement car parking will be provided across the site for residents, retail customers, and visitors, consistent with planning requirements and relevant codes.
+Parking will be provided across the site for residents, retail customers, and visitors, consistent with planning requirements and relevant codes.
+This includes basement-level residential and non-residential parking in all four buildings and parking bays along each side of the proposed new north-south road.

 TOGA is committed to working closely with neighbours to minimise any impacts during construction.